MicrosoftDocs/memdocs/memdocs/configmgr/sum/get-started/software-update-point-ssl.md

 Don't set the SSL settings at the top-level WSUS Administration site since certain functions, such as content, need to use HTTP.

+> [!TIP]
-> [!TIP] If your WSUS server is internet facing, specify the external FQDN when running `WsusUtil.exe configuressl`
+> If your WSUS server is internet facing, specify the external FQDN when running `WsusUtil.exe configuressl`.

 ## <a name="bkmk_wsusutil"></a> Configure the WSUS application to use SSL